 On April 27, 1979, the other members of Black Sabbath decided that they’d finally had enough of lead singer Ozzy Osbourne and his out-of-control behavior and showed him the door.

-Revisiting California Jam, One of Rock’s Greatest Festivals
+45 Years Ago: California Jam Becomes One of Rock’s Best Festivals

 It was one of the great rock festivals of all time.